slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Do you know anyone who doesn’t have any blind spots?
 So why would you be different?
 - Ask questions to challenge your assumptions: “What if I’m wrong about this?”.
-Listen the other person’s views, you might be biased.
+Listen to the other person’s views, you might be biased.
 - Meditation makes you more mindful.
-Over time, meditation can rewire your brain to be less reactive and allow you to thoughtfully respond to your feelings.
+Over time, meditation can rewire your brain to be less reactive and enable you to thoughtfully respond to your feelings.

 > *"The best meditation is being curious about the contents of your own mind."
 "Meditation is a good way to measure where you are."